GET and TAKE – What’s the difference?

 Present simple – GET

-What (= What presents) did you get for your birthday?
+- What did you get for your birthday?
 (What presents did you receive for your birthday?)

 Present simple Third-person singular – GETS